Bekishe: Design

 The bekishe is typically black.
 There are two main types of bekishe.
-The glatt (plain, lit. smooth) bekishe is solid colored, and is usually worn for Friday night and Saturday morning prayers.
-For Shabbos meals, the patterned bekishe, also known as a tish bekishe (table Bekishe), is worn.
-The tish bekishe is also worn by some during the Shabbos afternoon prayer service and the night after Shabbos.
+The glatt (plain, lit. smooth) bekishe is solid colored; it is usually worn for Friday night and Saturday morning prayers.
+For Shabbat meals, the patterned bekishe, also known as a tish bekishe (table Bekishe), is worn.
+The tish bekishe is also worn by some during the Shabbos afternoon prayer service and the night after Shabbat.
 Both can be made of silk, although nowadays it is usually polyester.
-Some non-Hassidic Orthodox Jews wear a tish bekishe at home during the Shabbos meals.
+Some non-Hassidic Orthodox Jews wear a tish bekishe at home during Shabbos meals.
 Many Hassidic Rebbes, mainly of Hungarian lineage, wear tish bekishes with various colors, usually either blue or silver, often with black.
 Many Hassidic Rebbes wear samet (velvet) or strohkes (velvet piping), symbolizing tefillin, on the bekeshe.